fenok/react-router-typesafe-routes/README.md

 ## Limitations

 -   To make params merging possible, state has to be an object, and hash has to be one of the predefined strings (or any string).
+-   Since react-router only considers path on routes matching and doesn't support param validation:
--   Search parameters and state fields are always considered optional, albeit it's possible to get rid of `undefined` values in parsed parameters/fields by utilizing fallbacks.
+    -   Upon URL or state building, search parameters and state fields are considered optional.
+    -   Upon URL or state parsing, **explicitly typed** parameters are considered optional, though fallbacks can be used to prevent `undefined` values.
+Implicitly typed path parameters are guaranteed to never be `undefined`.
     -   Hash is always considered optional.

 ## How is it different from existing solutions?